chase-moskal/crnc/readme.md

   ```

 - **`right`** ***(optional)*** *boolean*
-  sets the currency preference selector menu to the right side.
+  sets the currency menu to the right side.
   this is better for prices that are on the right side of the viewport,
   to avoid the menu from clipping out of the viewport.
   ```html